 The data in this brief comes from HUD's 2018 Point-in-Time Count.
-The information is self-reported by consumers or based on the observations of staff/volunteers conducting surveys for the Count.
+The information was self-reported by the consumer or based on observational data collected by a volunteer conducting surveys for the Count.
 The data may also have been extrapolated to estimate a total number of people experiencing homelessness in areas too large for a full street count.